KaziMuktadirAhmed/VMS-frontend/Readme.md

 # BrainDevs frontend

-This is the Develop branch for VMS. this is where developers push all of their changes from their feature branch
+This is the feature branch login component for VMS.